jbsohn/johnsmusicandtech/content/posts/app-store-wild-west.md

 ## The Takeaway

-If Apple’s old App Store was a **walled garden**, the new one feels more like a **carnival midway**.
+If Apple’s old App Store was a walled garden, the new one feels more like a carnival midway.
 The rules are looser, the scams are slicker, and the trust Apple spent years building is being eroded by lax ad vetting and creative legal workarounds.

 Meanwhile, legitimate developers still get flagged for privacy compliance issues.
 It’s kind of heartbreaking to see a platform once known for curation now hosting so much digital snake oil.

-To be fair, the App Store still does an excellent job at what it was originally built for: keeping **malware** off your device.
+To be fair, the App Store still does an excellent job at what it was originally built for: keeping malware off your device.
 You’re unlikely to download something that hijacks your phone or steals your contacts.
-The problem now isn’t technical safety — it’s **psychological safety.** The threats aren’t in the code; they’re in the marketing.

 ---